Mendon Ponds Park

 Mendon Ponds Park is a county park located southeast of Rochester, New York within the suburban towns of Mendon and Pittsford.
 At over 2500 acre, it is the largest park in Monroe County.
 It was designated a National Natural Landmark in 1967 in recognition of its unique glacial geology.
 Monroe County acquired the first 1,400 acres of the park in 1928 for $185,000 (USD).

 Geography

 Mendon Ponds contains a number of unique glacially created land structures, including a kettle hole known as the "Devil's Bathtub", eskers, a floating sphagnum moss peat bog, and kames.

-At the northernwestern end of the line of other glacial ponds and lakes near the meromictic "Devil's Bathtub", there is a sphagnum moss peat bog, where the build-up of moss has created a floating island in the middle of the lake.
+At the northwestern end of the line of other glacial ponds and lakes near the meromictic "Devil's Bathtub", there is a sphagnum moss peat bog, where the build-up of moss has created a floating island in the middle of the lake.
 Due to the acidity buildup and lack of decay caused by the sphagnum moss, the bog is home to a number of carnivorous plants, including sundew and pitcher plants.